Lloyd practices in all areas of commercial law and has particular expertise in banking and financial services litigation.

 - Is a bank manager’s oral promise of loan finance contractually binding?

-- Is advice to transfer out of a Defined Benefit pension negligent?
-If so, can the children of the victim claim for loss of inheritance?
+- When is advice to transfer out of a Defined Benefit pension negligent?
+Can the children of the recipient of negligent adviceclaim for loss of inheritance?

 - Where a pension fund made overpayments to the executors of an estate, and the estate has been fully distributed, are the executors liable to repay 100% of the overpayments?